 TGbe editor: Please delete the 1st paragraph in this clause as follows:

-When the frames exchanged during TDLS discovery or setup does not include multi-link information, the TDLS discovery or setup respectively, is for a single link.
-When the frames exchanged during TDLS discovery or setup includes multi-link information, the operation is for TDLS direct link over more than one link.

 35.3.21.2 TDLS direct link over a single link

 TGbe editor: Please modify the 4th paragraph as follows:

 When a non-AP MLD initiates a TDLS discovery operation, it may need to transmit more than one TDLS Discovery Request frame with the BSSID field of the Link Identifier element set to a different BSSID in each attempt.
 In each instance, the attempted BSSID corresponds to a different AP affiliated with the AP MLD.
-Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer STA or non-AP MLD is operating on.
+Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer STA is operating on.

 TGbe editor: Please add the following paragraphs after the 4th: